 Yes, that’s right.

-We quit our jobs and spent a glorious half year wandering through southern Europe feeding one another cheese and pate in France, holding hands along the beaches in Portugal.
+We quit our jobs and spent a glorious six months wandering through southern Europe, feeding one another cheese and pate in France, holding hands along the beaches in Portugal.
 Then we gawked our way through East Africa, spending hours a day doing nothing more than staring, sometimes at a solitary lion; other times at the steady thrust of a wildebeest migration.
-As we sat in our van watching a herd of zebras on the African plain, Victor suddenly said, “When we go back to the states, let’s move somewhere quiet.”
+As we sat in our van watching a herd of zebras on the African plain, Victor suddenly said, “When we go back home, let’s move somewhere quiet.”

 We left behind Seattle’s noise and crowds for a rural life in Nevada City, a tiny gold rush town in the foothills of California’s Sierra Nevada mountains.